 What Is Array in Excel VBA?

-In excel, arrays are evaluated as variables that can hold multiple values at the same time.
+In Excel, arrays are evaluated as variables that can hold multiple values at the same time.
 It helps to store long string data based on a single variable which helps to determine values further needed.
-It is a way more easy process than creating separate variables which contain similar types of information.
+It is a much easier process than creating separate variables that contain similar types of information.

-4 Ideal Methods to Create an Array in Excel VBA
+How to Create an Array in Excel VBA: 4 Ideal Methods

 Let us take a sample dataset for illustration.
 Here the dataset shows the information of obtained marks of 5 students of a school.